This post is the third installment in a multi-part series on the evolution of mammal-like reptiles.

 The back of the skull in Therapsids is also more vertical and the jaw-joint is more anteriorly placed than in pelycosaurs.

 The mammalian jaw consists of a single bone – the dentary.
-Earlier Therapsids had jaws constructed from multiple bones in addition to the dentary, including the articular and angular bones.
+Earlier Therapsids had jaws constructed from a number of bones in addition to the dentary, including the angular bone (refer to diagram).
 One diagnostic feature of the therapsid jaw is the presence of a wide leaf of bone called the “reflected lamina” that protrudes from the angular.
 The reflected lamina may have played some part in hearing.
 We will discuss the evolution of the mammalian auditory system in a future post in this series.

 The post cranial skeletons of early Therapsids show signs of improved locomotory ability.
 They appear to have traded in the permanent sprawling posture of their pelycosaur ancestors for a more erect gait and developed shoulder and hip joints that permitted a greater range of limb movements.